dark-bio/crypto-rs/README.md

 - `hpke` enables the HPKE cryptography
 - `eddsa` enables the EdDSA cryptography
 - `stream` enables the STREAM cryptography
+- `cbor` enables the type-restricted CBOR codecs
+- `rand` enables the WASM friendly random generator

 Some base features can be expanded with further flags:

-- `cbor` enables the type-restricted CBOR codec
 - `cert` can expand `hpke` with certificate support, pulls in `eddsa`